 Currently, the only method of integration with other sources of user information is via the Active Directory import function provided as part of Enterprise Architect’s Role-based (User) Security.
 For details, see the Help topics Import User IDs From Active Directory and Maintain Groups.

 The Design review-response you just demonstrated, is it within an internal or external cloud?

 We used a third-party cloud service to deploy the instance we demonstrated, but you can don’t have to do this.
-Either your own private cloud infrastructure, or a third-party provider with an external cloud are both supported.
+Your own private cloud infrastructure or a third-party provider with an external cloud are both supported.